 Dr. Shenoy is a Washington University pediatric hematologist-oncologist and director of the St. Louis Children’s Hospital Bone Marrow Transplant Program.
 “Bone marrow transplant is curative but we have to be judicious in using it,” she says.
-“Patients need a lot of medical support and they need to have a strong support structure in place, in addition to having a matched donor.
+“Patients need to understand the process and the pros and cons, and need to have both medical and social support structure in place, in addition to having a suitable donor.
 We provide families a lot of education and have had good success with transplants at St. Louis Children’s.”

 Currently, Dr. Shenoy is conducting clinical trials related to transplant protocols with the goal of increasing the number of children with SCD who could safely receive bone marrow transplants.